-Of course, if you don’t have the car insured, don’t drive it!
+Of course, if you haven’t insured the car, don’t drive it.

-With many insurers, having fewer cars can save even more if you have a teenage driver who’s not assigned as the primary driver of a vehicle.
+With many insurers, having fewer cars can save even more if you have a teenage driver who is not assigned as the primary driver of a vehicle.

 Canceling your coverage each time you’re deployed may seem like a good idea.
 But eventually, this will cost you.